Are you looking for a Michigan contractor to work on your home, but aren’t sure where to start?

 When they give you their references, don’t take their word for it.
 It’s worth taking the time to check them out for yourself.
 That way, you’ll be able to gain valuable insights into the contractor’s work ethic.
 You’ll also learn a lot about the quality of their customer service.

 Also, make sure that the references are recent.
 If a company has recently come under new management, the quality of their work could change as well.

 Ask About Experience That’s Relevant to Your Project

 It always pays to do your research.
 If you hire someone inexperienced, you may have to hire another company to fix their mistakes.
 This will cost you more money in the long run.

 We understand that you have a budget.
 But at the same time, it’s a red flag when a contractor gives you a bid that’s much lower than their competition.
 This could mean that the contractor is desperate for work and/or is willing to cut corners.
 Not good!

 An honest contractor will give you a bid that’s accurate with a reasonable profit margin.

 Contact Eikenhout for Quality Building Supplies

-To learn more about our inventory, please call any of our nine locations.
+To learn more about our inventory, please call any of our ten locations.
 You may also fill out our online contact form and someone from our team will reach out to you soon.

 This blog post has been updated.